otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Notation

-OTRv4 Prekey Server specification uses the same notation as the OTRv4 specification, defined in the section [Notation](https://github.com/otrv4/otrv4/blob/master/otrv4.md#notation).
+The OTRv4 Prekey Server specification uses the same notation as the OTRv4 specification, defined in the section [Notation](https://github.com/otrv4/otrv4/blob/master/otrv4.md#notation).